Beyond Trivial Edges: A Fractional Approach to Cohesive Subgraph Detection in Hypergraphs: -CORE COMPUTATION

 \begin{definition} (\underline{Supporting table}.)
 Given a hypergraph $G=(V, E)$ with a support threshold $g$, a supporting table $M[v]$ for a node $v \in V$ is a dictionary. \begin{itemize}[leftmargin=*] \item Each key in this dictionary represents a unique \textit{support} value associated with node $v$. \item For each key, its value denotes the number of neighbours of node $v$ whose support value is equal to the key. \end{itemize} Note that support values in $M$ must be greater than or equal to the support threshold $g$. \end{definition}

 For every node, the number of rows of its supporting table is different.
-Notably, the sum of the values for each node in the supporting table indicates its minimum $k$ value.
+Notably, the sum of the values for each node in the supporting table indicates its minimum number of $g$-neighbours.

 \spara{Space analysis.} The maximum size of the supporting table $M[v]$ of node $v$ is bounded by the minimum of the number of hyperedges containing $v$ and the size of its $g$-neighbours, i.e., $O(\min(|e(v)|, |N^g(v)|))$.